fessycode/Fahrenheit-Celsius-converter/README.md

 # Fahrenheit-Celsius Converter

-A program that convert Fahrenheit to celsius
+A program that convert Fahrenheit to celsius.